Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 • Assessment and Evaluation: Once you and the board-certified mental health professionals decide that admission is appropriate, your teenager will undergo a thorough medical assessment and psychological evaluation.
 This is the foundation of their initial individualized treatment plan.

-Dual Diagnosis Testing and Assessment for Teen Boys and Girls
+Dual Diagnosis Testing and Assessment for Teens

-There are a variety of testing and assessment tools that can be used for dual diagnosis in teen boys and girls.
-Some of which you can find online.
-However, while the online assessments are simple and straightforward, they are not as effective in identifying dual diagnosis conditions as consulting with a board-certified mental health professional.
-Dual diagnosis testing and assessment can be complex because dual diagnosis is complex.
-If you would like an assessment of your teen boy or girl, you can contact us online or at (972) 357-1749.
-In addition to an assessment, our admission specialists can also check your insurance coverage and determine if additional documentation is required before your teenager receives treatment.
+There are a variety of testing and assessment tools that can be used for dual diagnosis in teens, some of which you can find online.
+However, while online assessments are simple and straightforward, they are not as effective in identifying dual diagnosis conditions as an evaluation from a board-certified mental health professional.

 How Much Does Dual Diagnosis Treatment for Teens Cost in Dallas, Texas?

-Statistics on Dual Diagnosis in Teen Boys and Girls in Texas
+Statistics on Dual Diagnosis in Adolescents

-Statistics on Dual Diagnosis in Teen Boys and Girls in Texas
+Statistics on Dual Diagnosis in Adolescents

 • According to SAMHSA, in Dallas-Fort Worth-Arlington, an annual average of 641,000 persons aged 12 or older used any illicit drug in the past year; 8.2% were classified as having a substance use disorder; and 6.0% experienced a major depressive episode in the past year.

-Get Effective Teen Dual-Diagnosis Treatment at BasePoint Academy
+Get Effective Teen Dual Diagnosis Treatment at BasePoint Academy